-Armenian Bar Association Co-Sponsor the Annual Armenian Genocide Commemoration in Times Square
+Armenian Bar Association Co-Sponsors the Annual Armenian Genocide Commemoration in Times Square

 NEW YORK – Not even the hovering grey clouds could dampen the spirit of the thousands gathered for the Armenian Genocide Commemoration in Times Square on Sunday, April 28, 2019, as the 104th anniversary of the massacres was memorialized in a monumental event sponsored by the Knights and Daughters of Vartan.